 There are many ways that this idea is presented and passed around when it comes to understanding plant versus animal protein quality.
-Some argue in favor of plant, some in favor of animal proteins when it comes to assimilation.
-It all depends on the context in which they are examined in how the conclusion will be spun.
-Regardless, there is no doubt that plant foods are easier to digest than animal foods and this alone will have a big impact on the protein digestion.
-Secondly, plant foods are also more nutrient dense than animal foods, and provide health benefits for healing and prevention that animal foods cannot.
-Thirdly, when we look deeper at where these ideas came from, we begin to see that for example the whole idea of plant proteins being seen as inadequate was concluded based on their comparison to egg proteins (as shared in a study from the early 1900’s).
-So when plant proteins, specifically the amino acids composition of various plant foods was compared to the amino acid composition of eggs, of course the plants seemed like they were lacking or less than optimal.
-But we have to stop and ask ourselves, why would we think that the egg of another species would be the ideal protein source for us, or have the optimal amino acid profile to begin with?
+Some argue in favor of plant protein and others in favor of animal protein when it comes to optimal assimilation.
+The answer that one will arrive at depends on the context in which these two food groups are examined.
+Regardless, there is no doubt that plant foods are easier on the digestive system than animal foods, and this alone will have a significant impact on the protein digestion.
+Secondly, plant foods are also more nutrient-dense than animal foods and provide health benefits for healing and prevention that animal foods cannot.
+Thirdly, when we look more in-depth at where these ideas came from, we begin to see that for example the whole idea of plant proteins being seen as inadequate was concluded based on their comparison to egg proteins (as shared in a study from the early 1900s).
+So when plant protein, specifically the amino acid composition of various plant foods, was compared to the amino acid composition of eggs, of course, the plants seemed like they were lacking or less than optimal.
+But we have to stop and ask ourselves, why would we think that the egg of another species would be the ideal protein source for us or have the optimal amino acid profile to begin with?
 We could have just as easily turned the tables and concluded that the egg amino acid profile is too high or wrong for optimal human nutrition.
 When we start looking at the issue from multiple angles, and begin to ask critical questions, we expose ourselves to new answers and possibilities.

 Today, we have become so blinded by the thinking that animal foods provide superior protein quality, that we fail to see the numerous health risks that they come with.
 We know today from many experts and scientific fields of study that animal foods, especially the low quality and high quantity that is present in the mainstream, increase the risk of weight and health problems.
-When we consume common animal foods today, we are exposing ourselves to numerous health imbalances due to the toxicity, pesticides, hormones, drugs and genetically modified organisms that come along with animal foods.
-Many people have begun to source out wild or so called healthier options, but the nature of animal foods is that they will always come with more risks (being higher up on the food chain) than plant foods.
-Even a small amount in some cases of certain animal products can create imbalances in our body and cause destructive short-term and long-term health consequences.
-So it would be one thing if the animal foods were worth it from a health benefit, but today they aren’t.
-And given that we know that plant foods are capable of supplying us with not just enough, or the right type of protein, but even high quality protein, while protecting our health, should make it clear which is the smart choice to be made if we want to enjoy optimal health and longevity.
+When we consume common animal foods today, we are exposing ourselves to numerous health imbalances due to the toxicity, pesticides, hormones, drugs, and genetically modified organisms that come along with animal foods.
+Many people have begun to source out wild or so-called “healthier” options, but the nature of animal foods is that they will always come with more risks, being higher up on the food chain than plant foods.
+Even a small amount of animal products can imbalance various functions in our body and cause damaging short-term and long-term health consequences.
+It would be one thing if the animal foods were somehow worth it from a health benefit, but they aren’t.
+So given that plant foods are capable of supplying us with enough protein and the right type of protein and safer protein, all while protecting our health, it should be obvious what our choice should be.
+That is, of course, if we want to enjoy optimal health, weight, and longevity.

 Myth 3: Proteins From Different Plant Foods Must Be Combined to Create A Complete Protein

 REALITY: Plant proteins do not need to be combined or consumed at the same time.
-The balance over the course of the day (and even several days), as part of our regular, varied diet is what matters.
+The balance over the course of the day, and even over several days, as part of our regular and varied diet is what matters.

-It appears that the root of this myth came from a 1971 book, Diet for a Small Planet, by Frances Moore Lappé.
-In it, the author stated that plant foods do not contain all the essential amino acids, so in order to be a healthy vegetarian, you needed to eat a combination of certain plant foods in order to get all of the essential amino acids.
+It appears that the root of this myth came from a 1971 book, Diet for a Small Planet: The Book That Started a Revolution in the Way Americans Eat, by Frances Moore Lappé.
+In it, the author stated that plant foods do not contain all the essential amino acids, and to be a healthy vegetarian, you needed to eat a combination of certain plant foods to get all of the essential amino acids.
 It was coined as protein complementing.

 It was not an intentional mistake.
 Francis was a sociologist who was working on solutions to ending world hunger, and not a nutrition or health expert.
-She realized as part of her research the inefficiency of converting vegetable protein into animal protein (i.e. feeding animals plant foods so that we can eat the animals).
-Therefore she shared that if people simply ate the plant food protein, many more people could be fed, but that it appeared that certain plant foods should be eaten in combination together.
-In 1981, Francis cleared up the misunderstanding and recanted her claim about the need to combine any plant foods.
-Unfortunately by that time the idea had already spread like wild-fire and continues to infiltrate numerous sources to this day.
+She realized as part of her research the inefficiency of converting vegetable protein into animal protein (i.e., feeding animals plant foods so that we can eat the animals).
+Therefore, she shared that if people directly ate the plant food protein, many more people in the world could be fed, but that it appeared that certain plant foods should be consumed in combination together.
+In 1981, the author cleared up the misleading idea and recanted her claim about the need to combine any plant foods.
+Unfortunately, by that time, the idea had already spread like wild-fire and continues to infiltrate numerous sources to this day.

-So our take home message should be clear, we do not need to combine any plant foods in order to acquire some “complete” protein idea.
-Remember what was shared in myth 1.
-We simply have to eat a variety of real, whole plant food and enough of it, to have our protein needs adequately met.
+Our take-home message should be clear; we do not need to combine any plant foods to acquire some “complete” protein idea.
+Remember what myth #1 revealed: We only have to eat a variety of whole plant foods, and enough of them for our individual metabolic needs, to have our protein needs fully met.

 Myth 4: Animal Studies Are Satisfactory At Determining Human Protein Needs

-We have to understand that many studies that have been done surrounding protein, were done on various animals.
-This alone can have a large margin of error as most animals have much different nutrition requirements than us.
-This is in addition to the fact that most studies whether done on animals or humans use isolated amino acids, which is not how we naturally consume our nutrients; we eat whole food nutrients.
-This can additionally create anywhere from small to large differences in the results.
-Therefore all of this must be factored in before fixed conclusions are drawn.
-Yet in our society, we often run with a claim not understanding its full spectrum of facts.
+We have to understand that many studies that have been done surrounding protein were done on various animals.
+This alone can have a large margin of error, as most animals have very different nutrition requirements than us.
+This is in addition to the fact that most studies, whether done on animals or humans, use isolated amino acids, which is not how we naturally consume our nutrients.
+We eat whole nutrients found in foods, and our bodies break them down into isolated components.
+Such a study design flaw can create anywhere from minimal to substantial differences in the results.
+All of this must be factored in before we solidify any conclusions.
+Yet in our society, we often run with claims, out of context, not understanding their full meaning or implications.

-For example, a study done by Mendel and Osborne in 1913 reported rats grew better on animal, than on vegetable, sources of protein.
-If we draw conclusions right there and then we will have to re-visit the second myth discussed when it comes to quality of protein based on its source.
-However, and this is the case each time, we have to understand more of the context and full picture of every case before jumping to conclusions.
-As Dr. John McDougall shares, rat milk is 11 times more concentrated in protein than is human breast milk.
-The extra protein supports this animal’s rapid growth to adult size in 5 months, while humans take 17 years to fully mature.
-Rats also appear to need a higher amount of protein as adults compared to humans (16-18% vs 5-15%).
-Couple all that with their basic dietary differences and we can see that we cannot equate what may work best for a rat, with what may work best for us.
+For example, in 1913, Mendel and Osborne did a study, which reported that rats grew better on animal than on vegetable sources of protein.
+If we draw conclusions right there and then, we will have to revisit the second myth above about the quality of protein depending on its source.
+However, and this is the case each time, we need to consider more of the context to get an accurate and full picture before jumping to any conclusions.
+As Dr. John McDougall shares, rat milk is 11 times more concentrated in protein than human breast milk.
+The extra protein supports this animal’s rapid growth to adult size in 5 months, while humans take 17 years to fully mature!
+Rats also appear to need a higher amount of protein as adults compared to humans (16-18% vs. 5-15%).
+Couple all that with their fundamental dietary differences, and we can see that we cannot equate what may work best for a rat, with what may work best for us humans.

 Myth 5: Plant Proteins Are Not Well Digested